Abishekdl/abishekdl/Readme.md

 ## 🚀 About Me
 I'm a passionate **AI Engineer & Mobile App Developer** specializing in computer vision, deep learning, and full-stack development.
-I build intelligent systems using state-of-the-art models like **YOLO, Swin Transformers, and BLIP**, and deploy scalable cloud-native applications with **Docker & Kubernetes**.
+I build intelligent systems using state-of-the-art models like **YOLO, Swin Transformers, and BLIP**, and deploy scalable cloud-native applications with **Docker**.

 ### 💼 Open To:
 🔹 Full-time AI/ML Engineering roles